doozMen/swift-dotenv/README.md

 ## Overview

-`SwiftDotenv` is a small and compact Swift package that allows you to load and save `.env` files at runtime and query for those values as well as system provided environemntal values via `ProcessInfo`.
+`SwiftDotenv` is a small and compact Swift scripting library that allows you to load and save `.env` files at runtime and query for those values as well as system provided environemntal values via `ProcessInfo`.
 It's a single abstraction for dealing with environment variables at runtime in a local configuration file that doesn't get committed to version control, rather than hardcoding strings into your app or framework.

 **IMPORTANT**: Please note that storing secrets or other sensitive information in the `.env` file does not necessarily make your app secure.
 For more information, see [this great article from NSHipster](https://nshipster.com/secrets/).

 ### What is a `.env` file?

 `.env` files are used, most often in server-side applications, to inject environment variables into an application during active development.
 They can contain api keys, secrets, and other sensitive information and therefore **should not be committed to version control**.
 An environment file should only exist locally on a development machine; on a continuous integration system like TravisCI or CircleCI, environment variables are added via the respective UI in lieu of a `.env` file.

+### When should I use this library?

+`SwiftDotenv` is primarily meant for _scripting use-cases only_, not within applications.
+This is because in order to access the `.env` file from your application, it would have to be included and bundled with your application which defeats the purpose of keeping them separate to start with.
+You can however still use `Dotenv` as a Swiftier way of interacting with the system environment variables which will just proxy to `processInfo.environment`.

 ## Installation